Theoretical and Experimental Constraints for the Equation of State of Dense and Hot Matter: Experimental constraints: low-energy nuclear physics

 \subsubsection{Binding energy per nucleon at saturation}

 Binding energy ($B$) is the energy required to separate a nucleus, and is given by the semi-empirical mass formula

-with the first term representing the volume effects ($B_{\mathrm{vol}}$), the second term denoting the surface effects ($B_\mathrm{surf}$), the third term describing the Coulomb interactions ($B_\mathrm{Coul}$), the fourth term describing the effect of isospin asymmetry ($B_\mathrm{asym}$), and the last term covering the effects of the pairing ($B_\mathrm{p}$).
+{ where } In Eq.~\eqref{eq:SEMF}, the first term representing the volume effects ($B_{\mathrm{vol}}$), the second term denoting the surface effects ($B_\mathrm{surf}$), the third term describing the Coulomb interactions ($B_\mathrm{Coul}$), the fourth term describing the effect of isospin asymmetry ($B_\mathrm{asym}$), and the last term covering the effects of the pairing ($B_\mathrm{p}$) \citep{Martin:2019}.
+The exponent of $A$ in the pairing term is derived from experimental binding-energy data.
+While it was previously commonly assumed to be $-3/4$, more recent experimental data suggest that a value closer to $-1/2$ is more accurate \citep{Myers1977}.
+Furthermore, the coefficients for various terms are provided as $ a_{\mathrm{v}}=15.56$ MeV, $a_{\mathrm{s}}=17.23$ MeV, $a_{\mathrm{c}}=0.697$ MeV, $a_{\mathrm{a}}=93.14$ MeV, and $a_{\mathrm{p}}=12$ MeV.
+These values constitute one of the datasets employed to adjust the binding energy curve for $A>20$ \citep{Martin:2019}.
 Since there are no surface effects and Coulomb effects are also ignored in infinite isospin-symmetric nuclear matter, the net binding energy is approximated as the binding energy's volume term ($B \approx B_{vol}$).
-In Ref.\ \cite{Myers:1966zz}, the volume term of the binding energy per nucleon $B/A$=-15.677 MeV at $n_{sat}$=0.16146 fm$^{-3}$ was obtained from a non-relativistic semi-empirical four-parameter mass formula with coefficients from the liquid-drop model using the experimental masses of 49 heavy nuclei.
-In addition, using experimental data from 1654 ground state masses of nuclei with N, Z $ \ge$ 8, $B/A$=-16.24 MeV at $n_{sat}$=0.16114 fm$^{-3}$ was obtained from non-relativistic semi-empirical four-parameter mass formula with coefficients from shell-corrected Thomas-Fermi model \cite{Myers:1995wx}.
+In \cite{Myers:1966zz}, the volume term of the binding energy per nucleon $B/A$=-15.677 MeV at $n_{\sat}$=0.16146 fm$^{-3}$ was obtained from a non-relativistic semi-empirical four-parameter mass formula with coefficients from the liquid-drop model using the experimental masses of 49 heavy nuclei.
+In addition, using experimental data from 1654 ground state masses of nuclei with N, Z $ \ge$ 8, $B/A$=-16.24 MeV at $n_{\sat}$=0.16114 fm$^{-3}$ was obtained from non-relativistic semi-empirical four-parameter mass formula with coefficients from shell-corrected Thomas--Fermi model \citep{Myers:1995wx}.